ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 - B is the constant depends of what type of temperature sensor used
 - adcVal is the digital value after conversion from analog value(using HAL to convert)

-After calculated the T in Kelvin, temperature in Celcius can be found out by:
+After calculated the T in Kelvin, temperature in Celsius can be found out by:

 C = T - 273.15